oasysokubo/my-portfolio/README.md

 `toggleInput` disables or enables user input. `true` will block input and `false` will enable it.
 No argument will toggle it based on the current locked state.

 `addCmd` adds the command to the terminal.
 The first argument is a string and is the keyword for the user to execute the command.
 The second is a function that is called with a table of arguments the user passed with the command

-## Contributing

-You're welcome to submit pull requests if you want to, just try and keep code style consistent with the rest of the file.
-Try to submit bug fixes instead of major feature changes.
-If you feel like a feature change may make a good contribution to the main software then you are welcome to do so, however there is no guarantee that it will be merged.
-Any new commands must be 'general' commands and can be widely applicable to be merged with the main branch.
-Something like `tail` or an existing linux/unix command.
-I have been using camelCase for the most part, and K&R style for bracket positioning.